ckettell/CV/README.md

 #### Quick Learner

 When working for Street Child of Nepal, I wrote a report assessing the impact of a £4m school-building project in partnership with UNICEF.
 This required me to quickly understand the background and implications of the project to formulate into a clear report.
-When taking on new technologies and learning new practices, I have found blogging an effective practice to cement my learning.
+When taking on new technologies and learning new practices, I have found writing how-to articles an effective practice to cement my learning.
 You can find this <a href="https://medium.com/@charleskettell">here</a>.

 #### Self-Starter